scottish-government-design-system/designsystem.gov.scot/styles/colour-palette/index.md

 category: styles
 parent: styles
 thispage: style.colour-palette
-summary: "Our brand colours and how to apply them"
+summary: "Our brand colours and how to apply them."
 ---

 ## Using colour